elkorn/afronski.github.io/_posts/2015-04-30-seven-languages-in-seven-weeks-io.md

 # Seven Languages in Seven Weeks - Io

-<quote class="disclaimer">This blog post is a next article of a series related with books "Seven Languages in Seven Weeks" and its sequel.
-Each post will describe a single language chosen by this book and its most interesting and influencing feature, from my point of view and previous experiences.
+<quote class="disclaimer">This blog post is a next article from series related with books "Seven Languages in Seven Weeks" and its sequel.
+Each post will describe a single language chosen by this book and its most interesting and influencing features, from my point of view and previous experiences.
 I hope that you will find this series interesting.
 Do not hesitate with sharing your feedback and comments below!</quote>

 # Introduction

 <img class="right io-logo" alt="Io Logo" src="/assets/IoLogo.png" />

-At first you may think that blog post is about *io.js*, a recent *node.js* fork - but is not, we are talking here about programming languages. :wink:
+At first you may think that blog post is about *io.js*, a recent *node.js* fork - but it is not, we are talking here about programming languages. :wink:

 *Io* is a programming language created by *Steve Dekorte* in 2002.
-It is described as second in the aforementioned book *Seven Languages in Seven Weeks*.
+It is described as second one in the aforementioned book *Seven Languages in Seven Weeks*.
 The only thing that it has in common<br/>with *io.js* / *node.js* and other *JavaScript* based platforms is its prototypical nature.

-It means that like in *Self* (or *JavaScript*) everything is a *clone* of another object and like in *Smalltalk* everything is an object.
+It means, that like in *Self* (or *JavaScript*) everything is a *clone* of another object and like in *Smalltalk* everything is an object.
 In other words - **there is no distinction between class and instance** and you can build *classes* and its schema during *run-time* execution.

 {% highlight io linenos %}
 Car := Object clone